-- ➤ The Section 175 Safeguarding Return will be sent to schools annually in the summer term. - ➤ The Section 175 Safeguarding Return to be completed by the DSP in liaison with the SCG. - > The governing body should be made aware that the school is completing the return. - Schools to complete returns by Friday 30th June. - > Schools to ensure their Safeguarding Policy is submitted with the return (Question 9 will remind DSP/SCG of this). - Local Authority to analyse returns July/August. - > Individual responses to be sent to each school beginning of September. - Summary of all schools to be sent to each school as part of annual safeguarding report. - Feedback from the process should be reported to the governing body and any recommended actions agreed and subsequent timescales (usually within 1 month). - Completion of actions to be reported back to the governing body within the agreed timescales. - Confirmation of completion of actions to be reported to Local Authority by the end of the Autumn Term. - All comments in relation to this 'pilot' to be forwarded to Jacquiline.watkins@torfaen.gov.uk or Joanne.bradford-cummins@torfaen.gov.uk to inform future development/improvement.
+- ➤ The Section 175 Safeguarding Self Evaluation Tool will be sent to schools annually in the summer term. - > The evaluation is to be completed by the DSP in liaison with the SCG. - > The governing body should be made aware that the school is completing the evaluation. - Schools to complete returns by Friday 27th May 2022. - Local Authority to analyse evaluations June/July. - Individual responses to be sent to each school beginning of September. - Summary of responses to be included in the annual safeguarding report. - Feedback from the process should be reported to the governing body and any recommended actions agreed and subsequent timescales (usually within one month). - Completion of actions to be reported back to the governing body within the agreed timescales. - Confirmation of completion of actions to be reported to Local Authority by the end of the Autumn Term. - ➤ All comments to be forwarded to Jacquiline.watkins@torfaen.gov.uk or Joanne.bradford-cummins@torfaen.gov.uk to inform future development/improvement.